 The Washington State Capitol Campus has many sights and attractions for visitors to enjoy.
 Many are outdoors, and so can be visited every day, all year round.
-Some buildings are open to the public most days, while others can only be viewed as part of a tour.
+If you choose to visit the campus, please follow current CDC and recommended social distancing guidelines.

 Completed in 1912, The Temple of Justice houses the Washington State Supreme Court and the State Law Library.
-The Temple of Justice is open for public viewing 8:00 a.m.-5:00 p.m.
-Monday-Friday.
+The Temple of Justice is currently closed to the public.